Flank/flank-dashboard/docs/12_state_management_investigation.md

           child: MaterialApp(...
 ```

 Redux works well with asynchronous actions, as we can see in the code example above.
-Any our async functions or API calls we can place inside middlewares.
+Any our async functions or API calls can be placed inside middlewares.

 The complicated part of this, that we need to create middleware for each asynchronous action we want to implement.